 Share the joy of Christmas giving by collecting gifts for youth and adults in need.
 We work with local agencies such as CPC, St. Mark’s Center for Community Renewal and others.

 All Saints' Memorial Church is a partner collection center for this Highlands based Pet food Pantry.
 Some parishioners also assist with deliveries.
+Donate directly by clicking here:

 The All Saints' the Outreach Committee distributes donations to various community agencies such as Fulfill of Monmouth and Ocean Counties, Love Thy Neighbor, and Family Promise.